Vancouver Internet

 Detached house or townhouse

 Check TELUS PureFibre first.
-If the address checker does not show fibre to the home, compare Rogers Xfinity and cable resellers such as TekSavvy, oxio, Lightspeed, Can-Com, and NetJOI.
-Ask whether the quoted speed reaches the main house only or also a suite or laneway home.
+If the address checker does not show fibre to the home, compare Rogers Xfinity and cable resellers such as TekSavvy, oxio, Lightspeed, Can Com, and NetJOI.

 Condo or apartment

-Check Novus and FibreStream/Beanfield first, then TELUS and Rogers.
-In high-rises, the provider that wins is often the one already wired into the building.
-Ask your strata, building manager, or rental portal which internet providers are approved for your exact unit.
+Check Novus and FibreStream or Beanfield first, then TELUS and Rogers.
+In towers, the best provider is often the one already wired into the building.

 Older building

-Do not assume a fast plan solves an old wiring problem.
 Ask whether the unit has fibre, coax cable, ethernet from a building provider, or older phone wiring.
-If the building has mixed wiring, two units on the same floor may not qualify for the same speed.
+Two units on the same floor may not qualify for the same speed.

 Basement suite, laneway home, or shared house

 Confirm whether you can order your own account or must share the landlord’s connection.
-If you share, check router placement, guest network settings, and who pays when the service goes down.
-Read our guide to sharing internet in apartments.
+If you share, check router placement, guest network settings, and who handles outages.

 Small business or home office

-If missed video calls or upload delays cost you money, compare upload speed, repair process, backup internet, and static IP options.
-A cheap residential plan may be fine for email and browsing, but not for a clinic, studio, agency, or shop that depends on uptime.
+If missed calls or upload delays cost you money, compare upload speed, repair process, backup internet, and static IP options.
+A cheap residential plan is not always enough for a clinic, studio, agency, or shop.

 Vancouver Internet Providers Reviewed